Q: What is included in the price of the cruise?

 Q: What is the Smoking Policy onboard?

-A: Effective on voyages departing October 9, 2014, or thereafter, all staterooms and suite accommodations are entirely smoke free, including the outside balcony.
+A: All staterooms and suite accommodations are entirely smoke free, including the outside balcony.
 This policy includes all forms of smoking, including but not limited to, cigarettes, cigars, electronic cigarettes, and personal vaporizers.

 Cigarette, E-cigarette and personal vaporizer smoking will continue to be allowed in designated exterior open deck areas, as well as in the night club, and in certain areas within the casino (for playing guests) and casino bar.